ngoctd314/learning/backend/golang/chapter 6. go mistakes/mix.md

 func fn(a, b int) int {}
 ```

-Function variable can pass as argument, can call as function.
-But function only can call.
+Function variable can pass as argument, can call as function, can re-assign.

+Function declaration can pass as argument, call call as function, but can re-assign.
+Because function declaration is not addressable.